Do you want to integrate payment gateway and get paid online without any hassle?

 [Free version of WPPayForm allows you to use the Stripe payment gateway and the pro version allows you to use the PayPal payment gateway additionally.]

-WPPayForm is one of the most light-weight payment form builder plugins in WordPress.
-Using the Lite Version of the plugin, you can integrate Stripe as a payment gateway on your website, while the pro version allows you to use PayPal additionally.
+WPPayForm is one of the most light-weight payment form builders in WordPress.
+The Lite Version of the plugin lets you integrate Stripe as a payment gateway on your website, while the pro version allows you to use PayPal additionally.

 Stripe & PayPal Payments Made Simpler With Recurring Payments & Other Powerful Features